kstenerud/go-concise-encoding/ARCHITECTURE.md

 end document
 ```

-[Iterators](#iterators) consume arbitrary objects and produce a series of events that describe them.
+[Iterators](#iterators) consume arbitrary objects and produce a series of events that describe them (depth-first).
 [Builders](#builders) do the opposite, consuming events to produce objects.
 [Codecs](#codecs) serialize and deserialize those events.

 ### Iterators

 Iterators inspect go objects to produce data events.
 They support all primitives, as well as arrays, slices, maps, pointers, and structs, and can handle recursive pointers.
 All iterators follow a common interface defined in [iterator.go](iterator/iterator.go).

 Iterators are accessed via an iterator session, which caches iterators so that already examined go structs and primitives don't need to be regenerated on every call (examining structs via reflection is slow).
-The iterators themselves are functions, and the cache itself stores generator functions that generate the iterator functions.
+The iterators themselves are functions, and the cache stores generator functions that generate the iterator functions.

 The [root iterator](iterator/iterator_root.go) acts as a top-level iterator, and coordinates iteration by constructing more specialized iterators depending on the object it's tasked with iterating over.